The Anti-Democratic European Union

 But, from the time Ireland changed over from the Punt to the Euro I began to wonder if this was really the best course of action, and remember my young self thinking ‘Why did we change currency when this one is so much weaker than the Punt?’ — which, internationally was very strong for the currency of such a tiny country.
 My young self had a sweet tooth, and was hit hard by the fact I could no longer buy ‘penny jellies’.
 One could buy something with one pence, but could not buy anything with one cent.
 The punt was supposed to be worth one euro and twenty-six cents, but the currency change lead to price gouging and unequal conversion rates from many businesses.

 The Treaty of Lisbon was then announced in 2009.
 There was overwhelming support for the treaty from the get go in the Irish political arena, as well from the Irish mainstream media sources — which were severely lacking in variety of opinion, and seemed to align on all major issues.
-But, there were a few public figures given decent coverage, who openly opposed the treaty — most prominent among them being Nigel Farage, Declan Ganly, and Eddie Hobbs — who made compelling arguments as to why voting in favour of the treaty was not the best course of action for the Irish people.
-Some of the points against the treaty brought to light that caused concern were: the loss of our general sovereignty, loss of military neutrality (Article 28(1)), and the loosening of the integrity of our borders(Article 42(2)) and the associated potential problems.
+But, there were a few public figures giving decent coverage, who openly opposed the treaty — most prominent among them being Nigel Farage, Declan Ganly, and Eddie Hobbs — who made compelling arguments as to why voting in favour of the treaty was not the best course of action for the Irish people.
+Some of the points against the treaty brought to light which caused concern were: the loss of our general sovereignty, loss of military neutrality (Article 28(1)), and the loosening of the integrity of our borders(Article 42(2)) .

 The EU’s Anti-Democratic Nature